 - Restart your laptop.

-- When you see the Dell logo, press the F2 or F12 key several times until you see Entering Setup on the upper right corner.
+- When you see the Dell logo, press the F2 or F12 key several times until you see Entering Setup.

 - Press F9 (or Alt + F, or the load defaults button shown on the screen) to load the default settings.